Frobenius subalgebra lattices in tensor categories: Hopf algebras

-The assertion of Corollary \ref{cor:allfinite1Hopf} should allow for a reformulation purely in terms of Hopf algebra, incorporating identities similar to those mentioned in Remark \ref{rk:HopfFrob}.
-Based on Corollary \ref{cor:ZeroHopf}, it may be challenging to find a non-semisimple finite-dimensional Hopf algebra that satisfies the weakly positive assumption.
-However, if one exists, we can apply Corollary \ref{cor:allfinite1} as well.
-Now, let us turn our attention to the left coideal subalgebras.
+Based on Proposition \ref{prop:pseudo} or Corollary \ref{cor:ZeroHopf}, it may be challenging to find a non-semisimple finite-dimensional Hopf algebra that satisfies the weakly positive assumption.
+However, if one exists, we can apply Corollary \ref{cor:allfinite1.75} as well.